Bruno-Falcao/backend-developer-challange/README.md

 - This project is a case for Cayena Backend developer role;
 - This project is a Rest API that represents a simple Store;

-## What this API is capable of 🏁
-:trophy:
+## Api  endpoints🏁
-* An endpoint to list all product;
+:trophy: An endpoint to list all product;
-* An endpoint to see just one product by 'id';
+:trophy: An endpoint to see just one product by 'id';
-* An endpoint to insert a new product;
+:trophy: An endpoint to insert a new product;
-* An endpoint to update a product;
+:trophy: An endpoint to update a product;
-* An endpoint to delete a product;
+:trophy: An endpoint to delete a product;
-- An endpoint to increase or decrease the quantity stock
+:trophy: An endpoint to increase or decrease the quantity stock

 ## Installation